thesongmartins/Modal-Window/README.md

 JavaScript (ES6): For handling modal opening and closing behavior.
 Getting Started
 Installation

-Clone the repository:
+## Clone the repository:

-`bash
+`
 git clone https://github.com/yourusername/modal-window-project.git`
-Navigate to the project directory:

-`bash

-cd modal-window-project `Open the project: Open`index.html` in your browser to see the modal in action.
+Navigate to the project directory: cd modal-window-project Open the project: Open`index.html` in your browser to see the modal in action.

 ## Usage